-where $C_{8}=C_{6}\left( m,\gamma \right) \left( C_{1}\left( T\right) +C_{5}\left( T\right) \right) .$ \end{example}
+where $C_{8}=C_{6}( m,\gamma) ( C_{1}( T) +C_{5}( T) )$. \end{example}

-Note that $0$ $\leq p/2-a\leq p/2$ for all positive integers $p$ and $m$ and that for $s_{j}\leq 1$ we have $u_{j}\geq s_{j}^{p/2}.$ In the next example we choose the radius of the balls in the reduction operation such that at each step in the iteration the bound on the recombination error matches the bound on the KLV error.

-\begin{example} Let $\gamma >m-1,m=r,$ i.e. the degree of the polynomials used in the reduction operation equals the degree of the cubature in the KLV method$.$ Let $u_{j},$ $j=2,\ldots k-1$ be given by
+Note that $0$ $\leq p/2-a\leq p/2$ for all positive integers $p$ and $m$ and that for $s_{j}\leq1$ we have $u_{j}\geq s_{j}^{p/2}$.
+In the next example we choose the radius of the balls in the reduction operation such that at each step in the iteration the bound on the recombination error matches the bound on the KLV error. \begin{example} Let $\gamma>m-1,m=r$, that is, the degree of the polynomials used in the reduction operation equals the degree of the cubature in the KLV method.
+Let $u_{j}$, $j=2,\ldots, k-1$ be given by

 Then